Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/_index.md

 The following topics contain additional information on how to set up Transfer CFT and incorporate file transfers into application processing
-systems: use of end-of-transfer procedures, symbolic variables, and so on.
+systems: use of end- of- transfer procedures, symbolic variables, and so on.

 The typographical conventions used in the Transfer CFT documentation